-Looking For a New Mitsubishi i-MiEV in your area?
+Looking for a Used i-MiEV in your area?

 2012 Mitsubishi i-MiEV Overview

 Following in the footsteps of the Nissan Leaf, the 2012 Mitsubishi i-MiEV, sometimes referred to as the Mitsubishi i, becomes the second completely electric vehicle in the U.S. marketplace.
 The 2012 i-MiEV is economical and ideal for city driving, as long as you don’t get too far from your power source.